XIVStats/lodestone/CONTRIBUTING.md

 # Contributing to this package

-Thanks for your interest ❤️ in helping us out.
+Thanks for your interest in helping us out ❤️ .

 We highly value community contributions.
 We want to recognize all your hard work by getting your code merged as quickly as we can, so please read the guidance here carefully to make sure the review process goes smoothly.